 What is considered “good academic standing?”

 Students must maintain a 2.0 cumulative grade point average in order to be classified as good standing.
-Students whose GPA drops below this minimum may be placed on academic probation.

 Can I repeat a course?

 Yes.
 You may repeat a course if you did not receive a passing grade.
 However, both grades will remain on your transcript.